miyako/HDI_ListBoxCollection_Advanced_v17/README.md

 - **Opus 4.6** → complex multi-file refactors, architectural decisions, unfamiliar codebases, creative problem-solving

 Sonnet 5 is the sweet spot for ~70% of coding work.
 Save Opus for when you need deeper reasoning or are working across many interconnected files.

+### Mode Selection Guidance

+Here's my assessment based on your session history:

+**Interactive was the right call for most of these.** Many sessions had mid-stream corrections (wrong 4D command names, missed requirements, URL fixes).
+The XLIFF session (19 turns), modernise session (15 turns), and sync/setup session (25 turns) all needed real-time steering — autopilot would have gone off-track.

+**Now with documented instructions, these types are autopilot-ready:**
+- Simple property changes ("disable truncate ellipsis", "liquid glass buttons", "hide subroutine methods") — clear spec, mechanical edits
+- "Replace m_quit with quit action" — well-scoped refactor
+- PR creation / session summaries — formulaic end-of-session steps

+**Plan mode would have helped with:**
+- **XLIFF localisation** — complex multi-file task where the agent missed capitalised language codes and used wrong command names.
+A plan review would have caught scope issues before execution.
+- **Dark mode support** — the agent used a non-existent 4D command (`_O_REDRAW`).
+Plan would have surfaced the approach for you to vet first.
+- **Modernise HDI** — 15 turns with several "you didn't do X" corrections.
+Seeing the plan upfront would have caught omissions.

+**TL;DR:** Your interactive instinct was correct for discovery sessions.
+Going forward, use **plan** for multi-file/multi-step tasks where 4D-specific knowledge matters, and **autopilot** for mechanical changes where your `.github/instructions` give enough context.

 ## Screenshots